th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 - Implement missing CmdLets - **done**
 - asap implement new API features when published by ProfitBricks - **Last Update Snapshot / DHCP 08/01/2013**
-- create a dll-Help.xml and a module manifest
+- create a dll-Help.xml and a module manifest - ongoing
 - Add CmdLet New-Instance, create Server including up do 8 network connections and 8 storages
 - Add CmdLet Remove-Instance, delte server including all connected storages
 - Add support for -Verbos -Debug and -Confirm